 For instance, Hubspot’s automatic lead qualification uses predictive scoring — based on a machine-learning algorithm — to identify where individual leads are in their buyer’s journey.
 Likewise, we use machine-learning models to auto-qualify leads using CallScore.

-Our conversation intelligence features, Transcriptions and Keyword Spotting, automatically classify and score leads whilst they come in.
+Our conversation intelligence features, Transcriptions and Automation Rules, automatically classify and score leads whilst they come in.
 As you’re speaking, these features will automatically apply a lead score based on your organization’s criteria.